 The tool concludes that either the Student's-t or Chebychev 95UCL may be appropriate, and recommends using the Student's-t.
-The resulting weighted-95UCL is 0.62 mg/kg, lower than the 1 mg/kg cleanup goal for the Corporation Yard, supporting no further evaluation or soil cleanup activities are necessary for the DU9 through DU17areas.
+The resulting weighted-95UCL is 0.62 mg/kg, lower than the 1 mg/kg cleanup goal for the Corporation Yard, supporting no further evaluation or soil cleanup activities are necessary for the DU9 through DU17 areas.
+The input parameters and results of the calculator tool are shown on Table 1.
+The input parameters and references are discussed in the previous section of this letter, and were applied consistent with Attachment D.